hanpham32/devkit-cli/README.md

 ### Deploy AVS Contracts (`avs deploy-contract`)

-Deploy your AVS’s onchain contracts independently of the full devnet setup.
+Deploy your AVS's onchain contracts independently of the full devnet setup.

 This step is **optional**.
 The `devkit avs devnet start` command already handles contract deployment as part of its full setup.
 However, you may choose to run this command separately if you want to deploy contracts without launching a local devnet — for example, when preparing for a testnet deployment.